 It’s Electric.
 Boogie Woogie, Woogie!

 Southern California Edison, an electric utility serving the LA region, reports that California must electrify 70 percent of all buildings by 2045 to meet its decarbonization goals.

 Nearly 60 percent of new homes nationwide are being built all-electric.
-California is an anomaly with 95% of new single-family homes still using gas heating.
-But this is changing.
+However, California is an anomaly with 95% of new single-family homes still using gas heating.
+But the times they are a’changing.

 Utilities, community choice aggregators, and the public are all in support of an updated energy code that accelerates the transition to all-electric buildings.
-In response, the next update to California’s Title 24 building standards could require that all new buildings statewide must be all-electric from 2023 onward.
+In response, the next update to California’s Title 24 building standards could require that all new buildings statewide must be all-electric starting in 2023.
 California updates Title 24 every three years.
 The next update is due this summer (2021).
 Hold on to your seats!

 But support for electrification isn’t only at the state level.
 As more studies link natural gas to negative human health impacts, citizens in across the state are calling on their local leaders to adopt “reach codes” that supersede state-level legislation.

 As of spring 2021, over 42 municipalities in California, including the 10th largest city in the US (San Jose), have proactively introduced building codes requiring or encouraging all-electric new construction.
 Customers are finding electric heating, cooling, and cooking technologies are not only cleaner but also much more efficient than natural gas versions.
 (More to come on this topic in future posts).

 What’s It to Me?